KeremAR/DevOps-Cheat/Docker/docker-readme.md

     my_vol:
       name: my-vol
 ```

+#### The Magic of `volumes: - .:/app`

+The `volumes` key in the `docker-compose.yml` example is what enables live code synchronization for development:

+-   `volumes: - .:/var/www/html`

+This line means:
+-   **`.` (the part left of the colon):** "Take the current directory on my host machine (where the `docker-compose.yml` file is)."
+-   **`/var/www/html` (the part right of the colon):** "...and mount/sync it into the `/var/www/html` directory inside the container."

+As a result, any change you make to your code on your host machine is instantly available inside the container, eliminating the need to run `docker build` after every change.

 ### Docker Compose Commands
 - `docker-compose up -d` → Runs multiple containers defined in a Compose file.